ArneBinder/pytorch-ie/README.md

 -   `encode_target`: This gets a single `TaskEncoding` and should produce a target encoding that will be assigned to `targets` later on.
 -   `collate`: Taking a batch of `TaskEncoding`s, this should produce a batch input for the model.
-Note that this has to work with existing targets (training and evaluation) and without them (inference).
+Note that this has to work with available targets (training and evaluation) and without them (inference).
 -   `unbatch_output`: This gets a batch output from the model and should rearrange that into a sequence of `TaskOutput`s.
     In that means it can be understood as the opposite to `collate`.
 The number of `TaskOutput`s should match the number of `TaskEncoding`s that got into the batch because we align them later on for easy creation of new annotations.
--   `create_annotations_from_output`: This gets a pair of `TaskEncoding` and `TaskOutput` and should yield tuples each consisting of an annotation field name and an annotation.
+-   `create_annotations_from_output`: This gets a single `TaskEncoding` with its corresponding `TaskOutput` and should yield tuples each consisting of an annotation field name and an annotation.
 The annotations will be added as predictions to the annotation field with the respective name.

 TODO: